ngbaduyy10/cv-builder/README.md

 3. **Database setup:**

-    - Create a database named `cv-builder` in your MySQL server.
+    - Create a database in your MySQL server.
     - Import the provided SQL file (`cv-builder.sql`) to set up the necessary tables.
+    - Config the database settings within a `database.php` file to get access to MySQL database.

 4. **Run the application:**